nanewtech/Playtime-Tracker/about.md

 Playtime Tracker is a simple mod that tracks your playtime while you're trying to beat levels!

 ### Features include:
-- Tracking your total playtime on a level (mostly accurately)
+- Tracking your total playtime on all levels individually based on unix timestamps
 - Giving you stats about your playtime
 - Tracking *when* and for *how long* you played (individual sessions)